 Sales and marketing expenses consist primarily of advertising and public relations costs and consulting services.
-We expect our sales and marketing expenses to increase for the foreseeable future as we prepare to prepare for commercialization of BT-001.
+We expect our sales and marketing expenses to increase for the foreseeable future as we prepare for the potential commercial launch of BT-001.
 Our sales and marketing efforts are expected to focus on targeting patients and primary care physicians through general awareness and branded promotional activities.
-We expect to incur significant investments in building a primary care sales force, and our plan and expectation is to have recruited and deployed such sales force during the first year of commercialization of our initial product candidate.
+We plan to focus initially primarily on innovative healthcare systems and Integrated Delivery Networks to reach a sizable number of primary care physicians and endocrinologists with a modestly sized sales team.